gaganjotshan/BCG-CustomerChurn/README.md

-# BCG Data Science Job Simulation on Forage - September 2024
+# BCG Data Science Job Simulation on Forage - April 2024

 I recently participated in BCG's Data Science job simulation on the Forage platform, and it was incredibly useful to understand what it might be like to participate on a data science and analytics team at BCG.